ebrooksj/library-sample/README.md

 - UserRole - the user Role for permissions

 For convenience, books are referenced by bookcheckouts by the `book` field, which is a dbref.
 This can be populated by mongoose at query time.
 In the database, this will appear as a BSON id.
+The ERD is provided in `entity-relationship-diagram.png`.

+## License
+No licenses, just library cards.